A Letter from Alaska Hunting Guide George Siavelis

 Thank you very much for your interest in my Alaska guide service.
 I will try my best to familiarize you with my operation and cover some of the most commonly asked questions.

 I operate a very, very personalized business.
-I believe it is very difficult to find another Alaskan outfit that takes fewer hunters or puts more into each hunt than I do.
-There have been several articles and write-ups in major hunting publications about my guide service over the years.
+I believe it is very difficult to find another Brown bear guide that takes fewer hunters or puts more into each hunt than I do.
+There have been several articles and write-ups in major hunting publications about my brown bear guide service over the years.
 I’ve been personally guiding hunters in the field for almost All of my adult life.
 References from my past clients I believe illustrate my experience and professionalism.
 Fair chase, honest hunts, and 110% effort on my part are guaranteed.

 I lived in the roadless bush, year round, in my hunting/guiding areas for many years.
 I learned the big animals habits and movements by living with them all summer and throughout the year.
 I really know these areas of Alaska.

 I think it should be very important to hunters, exactly who’s gonna be guiding them in the field on the hunt.
 I guide most of my clients myself (I truly enjoy this stuff).
 One exception to this would be of course if 2 hunters came together to be guided at the same time.
 With most reputable outfits hunting brown bear these days you will pay a higher price than my price and still won’t be actually guided in the field by a licensed Master Guide with my experience.
 I’ve been in this industry for virtually all of my adult life.
 Call me to see if I can guide you myself on a particular hunt (575)538-1038.

 Usually I have only one to three clients in the field at a time and with the many different camp location possibilities that I utilize, we have choices of where to hunt.
 Very few brown bear guides can say that.
 Because of my small volume business and large areas we don’t even have to hunt the same places from year to year.